shmup/lazyjournal/README.md

 - `Ctrl+R` - refresh the current log manually and go to the bottom of the output.
 - `Ctrl+<D/W>` - clear text input field for filter to quickly update current log output without filtering.
 - `Ctrl+C` - exit.

-There is currently a performance issue with Regex mode if the log size exceeds several tens of thousands of lines, so a 50k line limit is applied when switching (for other modes the default is 200k lines), but this number can be changed using the buttons `Left/Right` in the log output window.

 ## Alternatives